JoshTumath/joshtumath-11ty/src/posts/2024-11-08-how-a-bbc-navigation-bar-component-broke-depending-on-which-external-monitor-it-was-on.md

 // ...

 const toggleMenu = event => {
+  // ...

   if (isInvokedByMouse(event) || isInvokedByKeyboard(event)) {
     event.preventDefault();

-    // Do stuff to open the menu...
+    // Do stuff to open the menu and move the focus...
   }
 };
 ```